"If

 Many Bible characters worked for themselves.
 They included farmers;

-fishermen like Peter and Andrew, cattlemen like Jabal (Genesis 4:20); sheepmen,
+fishermen like Peter and Andrew, cattlemen like Jabal (Gen. 4:20); sheepmen,

-merchants, artisans and craftsmen like Tubal-Cain (Genesis 4:22), and the
+merchants, artisans and craftsmen like Tubal-Cain (Gen. 4:22), and the men

 Even well-educated St. Paul used self-employment to support himself